cdreetz/ai-notebook/README.md

 - [] more keybinds, new cell, run cell, etc
 - [] new cell should place cursor in the new cell

+- [] add versioning to cells, but just saved diffs instead of full cell code each time to reduce saved text